-You can use Credible to request personalized rates from the best personal loan companies, including LendingClub.
+LendingClub isn’t currently offering loans through Credible.
+But you can still use Credible to request personalized rates from other personal loan companies.
 Credible’s process uses a soft credit inquiry that doesn’t affect your credit score when checking to see what rates you prequalify for and you can see rates in just minutes.

 How LendingClub can improve

 While LendingClub has been a pioneer in online, peer-to-peer lending, it could improve in the following areas:

 - Faster funding of loans: Many online lenders can now deliver funds on the same day or overnight.

 - Provide personal loans for fair credit borrowers: Rather than rejecting borrowers with fair credit, LendingClub could charge them higher rates to manage risk

 The company above is one of Credible’s approved partner lenders.
 Because they compete for your business through Credible, you can request prequalified rates from them by filling out a single form.
 Then, you can compare your available options side-by-side.
 Requesting prequalified rates is free and doesn’t affect your credit score.
 Credible receives compensation if you close a loan with one of our partner lenders.
 The rates you receive and the fees you pay (if any) are not impacted by this compensation.